 b.
 SOCKS5 Proxy can be Made More Secure.

-Dedicated (non-shared) SOCKS5 proxies can be almost as secure as a VPN Server.
+Dedicated (non-shared) SOCKS5 proxies can be configured to be as secure as a VPN Server.
 For example, by implementing a private SOCKS5 with an SSH encrypted tunnel, you can drastically improve the security of a SOCKS5 proxy.

 Still, keep in mind that the SOCKS5 is just a transport protocol, and by itself does not provide encryption.
 The SOCKS5 simply proxies (as transparently as possible) your traffic through another connection.
 Still, encryption is possible with SOCKS5, but it needs to be handled by the application itself, such as a browser (SSL/TLS) or OpenSSH (SSH).